Carbon-izer Presents Northwest Freeway (Outer Belt)

 27200 Northwest Freeway

 This strip mall was built in 2016 and quickly populated.
-As of September 2019 (suite numbers are in parantheses), it featured Imperial Vapor Company (100), Retro Cafe Vietnamese Subs (120), Ocean Nails Lounge (110, yes, it's out of out of order), JD Foot Massage (140), Yokohamaya Japanese Restaurant (150), New York & Chicago Pizza Company (160), The Little Gym (170), Enterprise (180), and Bless You Allergy & Asthma (200).
-As of this writing (November 2021), both The Little Gym and New York & Chicago Pizza Company have closed, probably for the same reason and in the same year.
+As of September 2019 (suite numbers are in parentheses), it featured Imperial Vapor Company (100), Retro Cafe Vietnamese Subs (120), Ocean Nails Lounge (110, yes, it's out of order), JD Foot Massage (140), Yokohamaya Japanese Restaurant (150), New York & Chicago Pizza Company (160), The Little Gym (170), Enterprise (180), and Bless You Allergy & Asthma (200).
+As of November 2021, both The Little Gym and New York & Chicago Pizza Company have closed, probably for the same reason and in the same year.
 They have been replaced by OurSleepGuide.com and Rio Lindo Mexican Grill, respectively, and as of summer 2022, Rio Lindo has been replaced with Andy's Bar & Grill.

 27150 U.S. 290